 [imga=American Airlines credit card"]http://creditcardforum.com/images/cards/padded/american-airlines-card-229r.jpg[/imga]This is their lowest tier and it basically operates like a store credit card (but for an airline, of course).
 Here's why I say that...

 - Not a major card: This is NOT a Visa/MasterCard/American Express/Discover.
 It can only be used for purchases from American Airlines.

-- No Rewards Program: You don’t earn miles and there is no bonus offer with it.
+- No Rewards Program: You don't earn extra miles for using it and there is no bonus offer with it.

-This version is only for those who have absolutely terrible credit and are trying to rebuild credit history.
+This version is only for those who have bad credit and are trying to rebuild credit history.
 Everyone else should try for a better tier.

 After you compare the American Airlines credit cards for yourself, you can see why the Platinum Select is the way to go for most applicants, though the Citi Executive AAdvantage World Elite (a premium version of the card that has a $450 annual fee, lounge access and other extras) could make sense if you're a business traveler.

 There is a $95 annual fee but it is waived the first year.
 Also, even if you already have an existing Citi AAdvantage card, you can still qualify for another offer as long as it's been at least 18 months since you last applied.